1. Introduction

 2.3.
 Update

 The update/edit operation can only be performed in the Data Stores detail view.
-After you log in to ZedControl, click on the 'Library' menu from the left navigation and select 'Data Stores' to go to the list of already available Data Stores.
-Click on any of the Data Stores in the list view to show the detailed view of the same.
+After you log in to the ZEDEDA platform, click on the 'Library' menu from the left navigation and select 'Data Stores' to go to the list of already available Data Stores.
+Click on any of the Data Stores in the list view to show the detailed view.

 The update/edit view shows only the 'Basic Info' section.